 But the nice part about writing a social media report for each month is that at the end of the year, you already have those 12 reports written!

 Plus, throughout the entire year, your boss or client was always in the loop as to what was going on and how your strategies were working out.

-Jump into any of your social media accounts and you’re going to find a myriad possible KPIs that you could be tracking closely and including in your monthly reports.
+Jump into any of your social media accounts, and even Google Analytics and you’re going to find a myriad possible KPIs that you could be tracking closely and including in your monthly reports.

 But how do you know which ones are actually important, and which ones you can put aside?

 That’s where those goals that you established earlier come in handy!

 I’ll be the first to admit, tracking the number of followers across your different social media channels can be a bit of a vanity metric; the number of followers you have doesn’t necessarily correlate with the number of engaged users, or revenue, or any other metric that is directly actionable and affects your bottom line.